-How do you figure out shipping costs?
+How do I calculate shipping costs?

 Shipping cost is determined by knowing the details of the product you’re shipping, choosing a shipping service, and including any taxes or fees.
 The final shipping cost you pay depends on the good(s) you’re sending, when it’s shipped, and the shipping service you use.